 I'd recommend starting to use software prior to MTD implementation, to be as ready as you can be.

-Mileage is more beneficial to you than simply claiming petrol costs as it's also intended to cover wear and tear, tax and insurance costs.
+Often more beneficial than claiming fuel alone, as it’s designed to cover wear and tear, insurance, and other running costs.

 Hiring an Accountant